Piracy on Lake Nicaragua: 17th century

 Lake Nicaragua, then called the Sweet Sea, is the largest freshwater lake in Central America and is connected to the Caribbean Sea by the San Juan River.
 Due to the destruction of León in 1610, by a volcano, the port of Granada became a main centre of commercial activity and was considered the "jewel" of Spanish colonies in the New World.
-By 1650 the Golden Age of Piracy had begun in which buccaneers from several races and nations infested the West Indies.
+By 1650 the Golden Age of Piracy had begun in which buccaneers from diverse backgrounds and nations prowled the West Indies.
 The lake is known to have been controlled by pirates as early as 1665 when Henry Morgan led six shallow draft canoes up the San Juan for an attack on Granada.
 The canoes were twelve metres long and acquired during an attack on Villahermosa, Mexico, after which Morgan's sailing ships were captured by the Spanish.
 In June Morgan led his band up the river by night while hiding in the day and when they reached the lake the pirates stealthily crossed it and landed outside town.
 A general assault was then made on Granada and the Spanish were found completely off guard.
 After the hostilities had ceased Morgan went after the city's treasury of silver and his men set fire to the buildings and sank all of the Spanish boats found in port.

 The pirates escaped with an estimated 500,000 sterling silver pounds before sailing up the Coco River where Morgan allied himself with the Miskito native Americans who participated in the sacking of several Spanish settlements in the area.
 Pirates also founded their own towns at the same time, among them Pueblo Viejo and Bluefields, the latter named after the Dutch pirate Abraham Blauvelt.
 Soon after Morgan left, the pirate Captain Gallardito began operating on Lake Nicaragua and in 1670 he successfully overwhelmed the garrison of Granada.
 Following that incident the Spanish resorted to fortifying their territory.
 At one area southeast of Granada the Spanish Army Captain Fernando Francisco de Escobedo began building the Fortress of the Immaculate Conception in 1673 next to a rapid in the San Juan River.
 The structure, made of stone, was completed in 1675 and it eventually became an important asset in keeping pirates out of the lake, even though it failed in its first test in 1685 when the English buccaneer William Dampier bypassed the fort by landing on Nicaragua's Pacific coast.
-Dampier then went on to attack Granada after marching overland and he burnt the colony down again on September 8.
+Dampier then went on to attack Granada after marching overland and he burnt the colony down again on 8 September.
 Soon after, the city of Leon, was attacked and destroyed by Dampier as well.